ramorel/ramorel.github.io/_pages/presentations.md

 author_profile: true
 ---

-### Upcoming in 2019
+### 2019

+**Morel, R.** Localism, racial threat, and the boycotting of standardized tests in New York.
+Refereed roundtable in the Section on Collective Behavior and Social Movements at the Annual Meeting of the American Sociological Association, New York, NY, August, 2019.

-(_Proposal accepted_) **Morel, R.** Racial threat and participation in test boycotts: Evidence from New York.
+**Morel, R.** Racial threat and participation in test boycotts: Evidence from New York.
 Paper presentation at the annual meeting of the American Educational Research Association, Toronto, ON, April 2019.

-(_Proposal accepted_) **Morel, R.** Racial Group Threat and Opposition to High-Stakes Testing.
+**Morel, R.** Racial Group Threat and Opposition to High-Stakes Testing.
 Paper presentation at the annual meeting of the Association for Education Finance and Policy, Kansas City, MO, March 2019.

-(_Proposal accepted_) **Morel, R.** Racialized accountability threat: Demographic changes and participa- tion in boycotts of standardized tests.
+**Morel, R.** Racialized accountability threat: Demographic changes and participa- tion in boycotts of standardized tests.
 Paper presentation at the annual meeting of the Sociology of Education Association, Monterey, CA, February 2019.

 ### 2018
 **Morel, R.** Strange Frame Fellows: The Discursive Tactics of